beyarkay/masters-thesis/src/03_lit_review.md

 Note that the second approach (which assumes every observation is a valid gesture) drastically reduces the practicality of those systems, as any real-world system would need some way to eliminate the portions of the dataset which do not contain any gestures.
-This is often [@TODO] called the segmentation problem.

 ## Glove-based Gesture Recognition